- Snappy operation

 - 8GB of internal storage

 What is the Amazon Fire TV?

-> It’s been two years since Amazon launched its flagship Fire TV streaming box.
+We got the first flagship Amazon Fire TV streaming box in 2014.
 That’s a long time in TV land.
-Ultra HD 4K was still a new concept and nobody had heard of HDR (high dynamic range).
-Now both are mainstream, so it’s time for an update.
+At the time, 4K was still a new concept and nobody had heard of HDR (high dynamic range).
+Now both are mainstream concerns, key features in the best TVs, so it’s definitely time for an update.

-> The fundamental proposition is the same – this is a little box that streams Amazon Video and other big name video services.
-It’s sleeker and faster but, as ever, you’ll need an Amazon account to get the most out of it.
+The fundamental proposition is the same – this is a little box that streams Amazon Video and best streaming services.
+It’s sleeker and faster but, really, you’ll need an Amazon account to get the most out of it.

-> Amazon Fire TV – Design
+Amazon Fire TV – Design

 It appears Amazon has been testing out some sort of shrink ray, because the new Amazon Fire TV 4K is a quarter of its previous size.
 It was a set top box the size of two stacked CD jewel cases, but now it’s more like a stack of cheese crackers.